zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/debugging-crashes/index.md

 Generally the most straightforward way to debug all crashes is to catch them as they happen, and inspect them, with `gdb`.
-This will provide a stack trace for all types of crashes whereas looking at logs only shows stack traces for CHECKs.
+This will provide a stack trace for all types of crashes whereas looking at logs only shows stack traces for CHECKKs.

 Note: If you are debugging a real crash, you'll want to skip straight to using a symbolized build and debugging with `gdb`.
 The purpose of this codelab is to